3D Printing

 Pro Tips for Optimal Performance

-* Chamber Pre-heating: Always pre-heat the chamber to its target temperature (e.g., 50-60°C for ABS) for at least 30 minutes before starting a print.
-This ensures a stable environment from the first layer.
+* Chamber Pre-heating: Pre-heat the chamber to your target temperature (50-60°C for ABS) for at least 30 minutes before starting.
+A stable environment from layer one matters more than most people expect.

-* Adhesion Strategies: Even with a heated chamber, robust bed adhesion is crucial.
-For ABS, a thin layer of ABS juice (ABS dissolved in acetone) or a commercial adhesive like Magigoo ABS can be effective.
-For PC, specific adhesives like Magigoo PC or Nano Polymer Adhesive often provide the best results.
+* Adhesion Strategies: Even with a heated chamber, first-layer adhesion requires attention.
+For ABS, a thin coat of ABS juice (ABS dissolved in acetone) or Magigoo ABS works well.
+For PC, use Magigoo PC or Nano Polymer Adhesive.

 CoreXY Kinematics and High-Speed Precision